 ## Logistic regression vs [linear regression](/tutorials/statsmodels-linear-regression)

 Linear regression predicts unbounded numeric values.
 Logistic regression predicts probabilities between `0` and `1` using a logistic curve, then maps those probabilities to classes using a threshold.
+The coefficients have a different interpretation: each coefficient represents the change in log-odds per unit increase in the predictor, not a direct change in the outcome.

 ## Preparing binary target data